theotherp/nzbhydra2/readme.md

 Alternatively you can use a docker container:
 `docker run -p <localport>:5076 -v <localdatafolder>:/data -v <localtorrentsfolder>:/torrents theotherp/nzbhydra2 <arguments>`.
 In the Hydra main config set the external URL correctly (i.e. which targets the running instance) and disable "Use local address in API results".
+Note: This is the first docker container I've ever made.
+It works fine, I think, but apparently it doesn't meet some standards.
+You might want to wait for somebody else to provide a "proper" container.

 The java executable is expected to be in the PATH.
 If it's not and you can't/won't put it there then you need to provide the full path using the <tt>--java</tt> paramater